 Another notable design change with this updated M16 concerns the IO, which has been slightly rearranged around the edges – there are no extra ports, though.

 The PSU is now on the left edge towards the back of the laptop, so the charging cable won’t be in the way as much as on the previous model, and most of the important connectors are centrally positioned on the chassis.
 There are also USB-C ports on both the left and right edge now, for convenience when connecting peripherals.
-However, only the left one can be used for charging, from what I understand so far.
+Both support charging, data and video.

 The redesigned IO brings a slight update of the intake/output air grills as well, especially around the rear edge of the laptop, but we’ll discuss the cooling module further down.

 For now, I’ll just point at that big rubber feet on the underside of the laptop, designed to facilitate proper airflow into the fans.
 The laptop is also an Ergolift hinge design, which means the main body lifts up on the bottom of the screen to further facilitate airflow under the main chassis.
 The hinges also allow for the display to lean back flat to 180 degrees, something I greatly appreciate for lap/couch use.